 The Justification of Abraham

-9 Is, then, this blessedness pronounced only upon the circumcised, or upon the uncircumcised as well?
-For we say that faith was credited to Abraham as righteousness.
+9 So is this blessedness for the circumcised alone, or for the uncircumcised as well?
+For we say that faith was credited to Abraham for righteousness.
 10 How then was it credited: while he was circumcised or uncircumcised?
-Not while circumcised, but while uncircumcised!
-11 And he received the sign of circumcision (a seal of the righteousness that was his based on the faith he had while as yet uncircumcised) that he might be the father of all who believe, even if they are not circumcised—that righteousness might be imputed to them as well—12 and “the father of circumcision” to those who are not only circumcised, 3 but who also walk in the steps of the faith of our father Abraham when as yet he was uncircumcised.
+Not while he was circumcised, but uncircumcised!
+11 And he received the sign of circumcision—a seal of the righteousness that he had by faith when as yet he was uncircumcised—that he might become the father of all the uncircumcised who believe, so that righteousness could be credited to them as well.
+12 Moreover, he also became6 “the father of circumcision” to those who are not only physically circumcised,7 but who also walk in the footsteps of the faith which our father Abraham had when as yet he was uncircumcised.

 Promise, Law, and Faith

-23 Now it was not written for his sake alone that it was credited to him, 24 but for ours also, to whom it will be credited, even to those who believe in Him who raised Jesus our Lord from the dead: 25 who was delivered up for8 our transgressions, and raised up for8 our justification.
+23 Now it was not written for his sake alone that it was credited to him, 24 but for ours as well, to whom it would soon be14 credited: that is, to all15 who believe in him who raised Jesus our Lord from the dead, 25 who was delivered up for16 our transgressions, and raised again for our justification.